shans-cloud/storypath/README.md

 # Welcome to StoryPath

-StoryPath is a tool for creating engaging and interactive tours, scavenger hunts, and adventures.
+StoryPath is a web-based React application developed as a tool for creating engaging and interactive tours, scavenger hunts, and adventures.
+Users can define projects, add geolocated or QR-triggered content, and configure flexible scoring systems.

+Key features include:
+- Project and location CRUD functionality with React and RESTful API
+- Support for location triggers via GPS coordinates or QR code scanning
+- Interactive map display to enhance interactivity

+This project serves as the front-end foundation for the complementary mobile version built using React Native.

 ## Dependencies